Shoulder pain

 Physiotherapy for shoulder pain

-The number of physiotherapy sessions a GP might prescribe depends on the cause of your shoulder pain.
+The number of physiotherapy sessions you may have depends on the cause of your shoulder pain.

 If you're still in pain after your sessions end, go back to the GP.
 They might prescribe more physiotherapy or suggest another treatment.